 The examination might be held for the purpose of obtaining further details of the bankrupt’s assets, or of the bankrupt’s past and present affairs, or to ascertain whether the bankrupt has committed an offence.

-A person who is summonsed for an examination is entitled to be represented by counsel or by a solicitor.
+A person who is summonsed for an examination is entitled to be represented by a solicitor.
 As the transcript of the public examination might be admissible in evidence in other proceedings, it is recommended that anyone who is summonsed obtain representation.